w3f/Grants-Program/applications/tempest_veil.md

 - **Smart Contracts:** Solidity (deployed on EVM-compatible Polkadot parachains)
 - **Oracle** We will use Acurast Trusted Execution Environment (TEE) to get Weather and Randomness data.
-- **Zero-Knowledge Proofs:** Noir for circuit development, with Solidity verifier contracts generated using Aztec’s Barretenberg package, if Noir proof verification fails on PolkaVM, we will try Circom, and finally FHE (using Inco's Confidentiality Computation Layer).
+- **Zero-Knowledge Proofs(Future Goal):** Noir for circuit development, with Solidity verifier contracts generated using Aztec’s Barretenberg package, if Noir proof verification fails on PolkaVM, we will try Circom, and finally FHE (using Inco's Confidentiality Computation Layer).
 More on these technologies are discussed later.
 - **Frontend:** Next.js, TypeScript, TailwindCSS
 - **Backend / Game Engine:** The backend will be minimal, as most of the game logic is handled on-chain.
 Off-chain scripts written in TypeScript/Node.js will run as cron jobs to manage regular game state updates.
 Initially, we’ll use a centralized backend to fetch weather data during the early development phase.
 As the project matures, these scripts will be migrated into Acurast TEEs to enable decentralized, verifiable weather data retrieval
 - **Indexer:** SubQuery for efficient game updates on frontend and leaderboard functionality